 Reel pictured:Abu Garcia REVO X Gen 4 Casting Reel

 High gear ratio reel | 7.1:1 thru 8.1:1

 If you're fishing any bass fishing lure that you primarily work with your rod, a high gear ratio reel is the way to go.
 You're often pulling the bait with your rod tip, but you need to have the ability to quickly take up your slack when you get a bite.
 A fast reel also helps when fighting a big bass-you need all the speed you can get in order to quickly pull it away from any line-fraying hazards.

 Topwaters, jerkbaits, jigs, plastics and even lipless crankbaits warrant the use of a high speed reel.
 These techniques create a lot of slack in your line, and if you get bit 30 yards away from the boat, a high gear ratio comes in handy for getting a solid hookset.

 - Shaky heads

 - Lipless crankbaits

-Choosing the right gear ratio reel can be a bit confusing, but with some basic understanding of what the numbers really mean, it gets much easier to understand.
+Choosing the right bass fishing gear ratio reel can be a bit confusing, but with some basic understanding of what the numbers really mean, it gets much easier to understand.
 When purchasing your next reel, try to keep things simple by remembering this simple gear ratio guide.